yzyz09/Data-Management/README.md

 basic paged file system.
 This document aims at providing you with the necessary information required to start project 1.

+In Project 2, you will continue implementing the record-based file manager (RBFM) that you started in project 1.
+In addition, you will implement a relation manager (RM) on top of the basic record-based file system.

 Goal ：

 The goal of project 1 is threefold: